mfreed7/xslt_polyfill/README.md

    Because XHTML always renders in no-quirks mode, if the transformed (HTML) output content *doesn't* include a `<!DOCTYPE>`, then it ordinarily would have rendered in quirks mode, which is different.
+ - Scripts in the transformed output must be "copied" to fresh `<script>` elements so that they execute.
+This means the behavior will be slightly different from native: all (legacy synchronous) scripts will see the full DOM, not just the DOM "above" the script.
+Also, a synthetic `load` event will be fired after all scripts are inserted, since no trusted load will be fired either.
  - Since the polyfill uses the Fetch API to request any additional resources linked via `<xsl:include>` or `<xsl:import>` in the XML source, these requests are subject to CORS, which might block the request.
 The browser- native XSLT processor is able to load these resources, despite the CORS violation, leading to a behavior difference.
+ - The Wasm code is embedded into a single file, for ease-of-use and file size, via the emcc SINGLE_FILE option.
+This means that the encoding must be UTF-8 or that resource will be incorrectly decoded.
  - There are likely opportunities for performance improvement.
 In particular, there are a few places where the content takes extra passes through a parser, and those could likely be streamlined.